-As a new experience, choir members, Kevin and Darlene (on keyboard) donned their Santa hats and reindeer antlers to sing at centre ice for Carols on Ice on Sunday, Dec 10, 2000 at the Petawawa Civic Centre!
+As a new experience, choir members, Kevin and Darlene (on keyboard) donned their Santa hats and reindeer antlers to sing at centre ice for Carols on Ice on Sunday, Dec 10, 2000 at the Petawawa Civic Centre.
 It wasn’t a complete success as we hadn’t tested the cold conditions, and the keyboard froze – as did Darlene’s hands!
+But the choir bravely carolled a cappella.
 Sadly, our choir president, Maurice Armstrong passed away on Dec 28, and about 20 members of the choir sang Psalm 23 at his funeral at St. Alphonsus Church in Chapeau, Quebec.

 While Kevin took a break in the spring of 2001, Gerald LaRonde directed us for our “Best of the West” concert, which we performed at Festival Hall on April 29, 2001 with accompanists Jimmy Mayhew on piano, Rev. Wil Walker on harmonica and Sylvia VanderSluis on guitar.
 On July 1, 2001, choir members were thrilled to celebrate with director Kevin Nieman as he married Catherine Duhamel.

 On Dec 2, 2001, we presented “Christmas Exultation” at Calvin United Church.
 Kevin directed the Choir, accompanied by Rosemarie Gilbert on the piano and Doreen Korcok on the organ.
 The concert also featured Kevin’s Christ Lutheran Handbell Choir.
-Some choir members also performed for the Petawawa Civic Centre’s Carols on Ice in Dec.
-2001 – this time with a tape!
-On April 21, 2002 we gave two performances of Mozart’s Requiem; at 2:30 pm in Our Lady of Good Counsel Church in Deep River and at 8 pm in Wesley United Church in Pembroke!
-We were directed by Kevin and accompanied by a chamber orchestra and Rosemarie Gilbert at the organ.
+Some choir members also performed for Carols on Ice that month – this time with a tape!
+On April 21, 2002 we gave two performances of Mozart’s Requiem; at 2:30 pm in Our Lady of Good Counsel Church in Deep River and at 8 pm in Wesley United Church in Pembroke.
+We were directed by Kevin, and accompanied by a chamber orchestra and Rosemarie Gilbert at the organ.
 The soloists were all local talent: soprano Stella Callighen, alto Debra Bosworth, tenor Sean Keels and bass John Root.

 The fall of 2002 saw the choir undertake a new challenge and thrill – a Choral work created just for us by local composer, Trevor Grahl.
 We performed his “Alleluia” along with others in our “Christmas Alleluia” concert on Dec.
 1, 2002 at St. Columbkille’s Cathedral.
 We were directed by Kevin and accompanied by Rosemarie Gilbert, along with several guest musicians.